 North Carolina Medical Malpractice Statute of Limitations

 Every type of personal injury case is subject to what is referred to as a “statute of limitations.”
 This is a deadline imposed by law by which you must file suit.
 If you do not file your lawsuit within that time period, you will lose all of your rights.
-In North Carolina, the statute of limitations for personal injury cases is three years from the date of your injury.
+In North Carolina, the statute of limitations for personal injury cases varies.

-However, the statute of limitations is more complicated for medical malpractice cases.
+The statute of limitations is more complicated for medical malpractice cases.
 This is because your injury isn’t always immediately apparent.
-As a result, you may be able to file a lawsuit up to four years from the date you received treatment.
-If the doctor left a foreign object inside of you during surgery, you have up to one year from the date you discovered the object but no more than 10 years from the date of your surgery.
+For example, if the doctor left a foreign object inside of you during surgery and discovered the object years from the date of your surgery.